begoon/rk86-maximite/lib/README.md

   (no malloc/calloc) (ideally, it should use the output decompression buffer only)

-On my data miniz provides 0.78 compress ratio and minilzo provides 0.71.
-So, both don't squeeze my data into the PIC32 flash.
+On my data miniz provides the 0.78 compress ratio and minilzo provides 0.71.
+So, both don't squeeze my data into the 512KB flash of PIC32.

 ### Overall impression

-* miniz is slightly easier to use from the API perspective.
+* miniz is slightly easier to use from the API perspective
 * minilzo provides better compression

-Also miniz use **only** the output buffer for decompression, but minilzo requries at least 16K static buffer.
+Also miniz uses **only** the output buffer for decompression, but minilzo requries at least 16K static buffer.